 I grumbled that I have to go through security check on a connecting airport.
 It turned out that my domestic flight had landed in the international section.
 There was no secure passage connecting it to the next terminal.
-I crossed the security checkpoint at LA airport and after wearing my shoes, I was waiting for my bag to come out of scanner.
+I crossed the security checkpoint at LA airport, and after wearing my shoes, I was waiting for my bag to come out of the scanner.

 I purchased that banana bread earlier from a Farmer’s market (“mandi”).
-I did not get a chance to eat it, so, it was wrapped around in an unmarked polythene, there was no receipt either.
+I did not get a chance to eat it, so, it was wrapped around in unmarked polythene, there was no receipt either.
 Could this banana bread be carrying narcotics?
 How would I prove my innocence?
 How would I explain this to my mother?
 The thought sent shivers through my spine.
 I felt a strong impulse of grabbing the banana bread from her and swallowing it right there.
 But fear of five TSA men jumping on me and Mercury News/Punjab Kesari publishing that news held me back.

-Less than a minute later, she came back and said “everything fine, you are good to go”.
+Less than a minute later, she came back and said: “everything fine, you are good to go.”
 I finished that banana bread right there while she watched with bewilderment.